cilevanmarken/Lagersmit/README.md

 Display_data - making visualisations of data

-Make_graphs - making graphs of resulting predictions
+Make_graphs - making graphs of resulting predictions using a loaded model from folder 'Model'

 Train_model - training the model on pre-processed data

+Model - the model, can be loaded for use with 'keras.models.load_model(path)'